aptech/docs/docs/CR-declare.rst

         trouble if you are not careful.

 The `declare` statement warning level is a compile option.
-Call :func:`config` in the command line version of GAUSS or select **Tools > Preferences > Advanced**  in the **User Interface** to edit this option.
-If
-`declare warnings` are on, you will be warned whenever a `declare` statement encounters a symbol that is already initialized.
-Here's what happens when you `declare` a symbol that is already initialized when `declare warnings` are turned on:
+Call :func:`config` in the command line version of GAUSS or select :menuselection:`Tools --> Preferences --> Advanced` in the **User Interface** to edit this option.
+If ``declare warnings`` are on, you will be warned whenever a `declare` statement encounters a symbol that is already initialized.
+Here's what happens when you `declare` a symbol that is already initialized when ``declare warnings`` are turned on:

 .. list-table::